stuartblackburnvmware/tmc-tap-vcf/README.md

 ```

 ### Create kustomizations
 Create the base kustomization that will bootstrap the clusters and setup any initial infra.
+Kustomizations are split into pre and post in order to support deploying items which are dependent on other items.
 ```
 ytt --data-values-file tanzu-cli/values.yml -f tanzu-cli/cd/kust-template.yml > generated/kust.yml
 tanzu tmc continuousdelivery kustomization create -f generated/kust.yml -s clustergroup